transformgovsg/landing-zone/src/content/blog/20241125-your-guide-to-sense.md

 - **Data & Metadata Management Module**: connect databases, define metadata, construct visualisations and upload data files
 - **User Access Panel**: configure user access rights, manage list of users, define **Organisation** groups, define metadata

 This is typically the IT division within your respective agencies.
-They will host Sense on an internal server, deploy it for the entire agency, and connect the various databases within the **Agency** to Sense.
+They will host Sense on an internal server, deploy it for the entire Agency, and connect the various databases within the **Agency** to Sense.
 They will also create the various **Organizations** within your Agency.

 ### Organisational Admin
 After a **Super User** creates an **Organization**, he will then assign the Organization a **Database** and an **Organizational Admin**.